Der-Floh86/Particle-Life/README.txt

 create_particles
 The function create_particles will return a numpy array of the length n_particles (number of particles to create) which contains the rgb values of the corresponding color in index positions 0-2.
-Index positions 3 and 4 contain the particle positions while 5 and 6 contain the velocities.
+Index positions 3 and 4 contain the particle positions in x- and y-direction,respectively while pos 5 and 6 contain the x- and y-velocities.
 Position values are initialized as random values, velocities are set to zero.

 draw_particles
 This function will draw the particles on the screen

-attraction rules
+particle_interaction
 calculates the interactions between particles and thereof new particle positions employing numpy functionalities to make the code more efficient and run smoother.